 This project is part of the National Lottery Heritage Funded project –Wac Arts Connecting Communities.

 The fascinating history of the Old Town Hall will come alive on the Saturday of the Weekender.
-The Heritage Space will become it’s own art installation as artist Mark Jeffrey’s merges the old and the new, celebrating the key moments in the Old Town Hall’s 140-year history whilst encapsulating the vibrancy of the young people who attend Wac Arts today.
+The Heritage Space will become it’s own art installation co-created with artist Mark Jeffreys.
+The old and the new will be merged to celebrate key moments in the Old Town Hall’s 140-year history whilst encapsulating the vibrancy of the young people who attend Wac Arts today.

 1pm–2pm: Story Café